GLOBAL MARKETS-Shares gain on strong U.S. GDP data; oil rises

 expansion could buoy the global economy and that recent declines

-in oil prices were a boon for consumers.
-The data also boosted
+in oil prices to 5-1/2-year lows were a boon for consumers.
+The

 The gains in U.S. shares pushed the Dow over 18,000 for the